-Hidradenitis suppurativa (HS) is a skin disease.
-It causes deep, painful boils or
+Hidradenitis suppurativa (HS) is a chronic skin disease.
+It causes deep, painful boils

 roots of hair follicles get blocked.
 A hair follicle is the base (root) of a hair.

-HS commonly occurs in areas where skin rubs together, such as armpits and in the genital
+HS commonly occurs in areas where skin rubs together, such as armpits and in the groin

 and anal areas.
 But they may also be found elsewhere, such as the neck or scalp.
 When

 these glands become blocked, they fill with fluid and can become infected.
 They then